Integrating AI into Product Design Workflows: A Hands-on Experiment

-This logs my ongoing experiments with AI in the product design and development cycle.
+I am documenting my ongoing experiments with AI integration throughout the product design and development lifecycle.

 1. Evolving the Workflow